Scroll to top

 Thinking About Getting Pregnant?
 Take Folic Acid

-Congratulations, you’re thinking about getting pregnant!
-If you’re ready to grow your family, chances are you’re already focusing on eating better, exercising regularly and decreasing stress.
-Taking folic acid is one more lifestyle change future moms-to-be should take to prepare their bodies for a healthy conception and pregnancy.
+Congratulations on considering pregnancy!
+As you prepare to grow your family, you’re likely already focusing on improving your diet, exercising regularly, and reducing stress.
+Adding folic acid to your routine is another important step for future moms-to-be to prepare their bodies for a healthy conception and pregnancy.

 What Is Folic Acid?

-When it comes to boosting your folic acid intake before pregnancy, it’s better to do so earlier than later.
-This is crucial because folic acid helps form the fetus’s brain and spinal cord.
-Approximately 17 to 33 days after conception the fetus’ neural tube, which becomes your baby’s brain and spine, begins to develop.
-This part of conception happens four to six weeks after your last period when many women don’t yet know that they’re pregnant.
+Boosting your intake before pregnancy is most effective when you start early.
+Folic acid is crucial for forming the fetus’s brain and spinal cord.
+About 17 to 33 days after conception, the neural tube, which will develop into your baby’s brain and spine, starts to form.
+This occurs four to six weeks after your last period, a time when many women may not yet realize they’re pregnant.

-Research shows that 70 percent of neural tube defects can be prevented by taking the daily recommended dose of folic acid at least a month before conception.
-Future moms-to-be who take 400 mg of folic acid before and 600 mg of folic acid during pregnancy are less likely to have children with neural tube defects that affect the brain and spinal cord, such as spina bifida.
-Furthermore, research shows folic acid supplementation significantly decreases the risk of babies’ congenital heart defects and can prevent cleft lip and cleft palate.
+Research shows that taking the daily recommended dose of folic acid at least a month before conception can prevent up to 70 percent of neural tube defects.
+Future mothers who take 400 mg before conception and 600 mg during pregnancy significantly reduce the risk of their children having neural tube defects like spina bifida.
+Additionally, supplementation greatly lowers the risk of congenital heart defects and can prevent cleft lip and cleft palate.

-Since almost 50 percent of pregnancies in Canada are unplanned, it’s essential for women in their child-bearing years to ensure they’re getting enough folate acid through both a well-balanced diet and extra supplementation.
+Nearly 50 percent of pregnancies in Canada are unplanned.
+Therefore, it’s crucial for women of childbearing age to get enough folic acid through a balanced diet and supplementation.

-Some sources say that you should take folic acid supplements until you’re at least 12 weeks pregnant, which is when the fetus’ spine is done developing.
-However, expecting mothers can also opt to take 600mg of folic acid for the entire duration of their pregnancy.
+Some sources recommend supplementing until at least 12 weeks of pregnancy, which is when the fetus’s spine finishes developing.
+However, expecting mothers may also choose to continue taking 600 mcg throughout their entire pregnancy.

 Folic Acid Infographic

 Folic acid is not just essential for women thinking about getting pregnant.
-A study by the Fertility and Sterility journal found that folic acid supplementation increased men’s sperm count by 74 percent.
-After all, folic acid supplements are essential for your body’s systems to run as smoothly as possible for both men and women.
+A study by the Fertility and Sterility journal found that supplementation increased men’s sperm count by 74 percent.
+After all, it is essential for your body’s systems to run as smoothly as possible for both men and women.

 Natural Ways To Get More Folic Acid

 Did you know that your body doesn’t naturally produce folate?
 If you’re looking to increase your folate intake naturally, you can do so by eating more high-folate foods.
 Dark leafy greens, broccoli, brussels sprouts, chickpeas, kidney beans and citrus fruits are some of the best high-folate foods.
-Although high-folate foods are a vital part of a healthy and well-balanced diet, the only way to ensure that you’re getting enough folic acid is by taking folic acid supplements.
+Although high-folate foods are a vital part of a healthy and well-balanced diet, the only way to ensure that you’re getting enough is by supplementing.

 Talk To Your Doctor Before Taking Folic Acid